 So many of the golf drivers geared towards seniors are going to be all about distance.
-With the swing speeds of senior golfers decreasing, the extra speed and distance is important.
-However, some seniors feel as though the best drivers are those that are forgiving.
+With the swing speeds of senior golfers decreasing, the extra speed and distance are important.
+However, some seniors feel as though the best golf drivers are those that are forgiving.

 Frequently Asked Questions (FAQ)

 How Do I Know I Need A Senior Driver?

 There are a few ways to know that it is time to switch to a senior shaft.

 - Have your swing speed tested: this is a quick and simple way to know that you are ready for a more flexible shaft in your club

 - Decrease in the distance: can you hit the ball as far as you used to?
 When you notice that distance is decreasing it could be because your golf driver is too difficult for you to hit